 The first of these sons of God was called Day Star, the bright, shining Nachash.
 He was the epitome of perfection and beauty.
 At his dawning, Elohim filled him with wisdom and clothed him with the most beautiful of clothing, adorned with gemstones of carnelian, chrysolite, moonstone, beryl, onyx, jasper, sapphire, turquoise, and emerald – all set in purest gold.
-With joy in his heart, Elohim set him on a throne under his own in the Timeless Halls on the holy mountain and assigned him and escort one of his own anointed cherubim, a fiery-winged throne guardian.
+With joy in his heart, Elohim set him on a throne under his own in the Timeless Halls on the holy mountain and assigned him as one of his fiery-winged throne guardian.

-Day after day, Day Star would walk amongst the Fiery Stones of the Divine Council with Elohim’s cherub at his side and take his throne amongst the thrones where the other sons of God were seated.
+Day after day, Day Star would walk amongst the Fiery Stones of the Divine Council and take his throne amongst the thrones where the other sons of God were seated.
 They would watch and marvel at the sight of the bejewelled and dazzling Day Star and his blazing escort processing towards them.
 Above their thrones lay Elohim’s, lifted high by the ophanim and surrounded by spectacular flames.

 Outside of the holy mountain, within the Garden, Day Star set up holy places where Elohim could be worshipped by the human children of God, away from the holy mountain.
 Here the trees would be the pillars, the sky the roof, the grass the floor covering of these sanctuaries.

 Time passed and Day Star’s sheer brilliance began to occupy his thoughts and pride welled up in his heart.
 As he passed in front of Elohim, surrounded by the guardian seraphim, he started to wonder why he only had one guardian, and why Elohim was being worshipped instead of him.